 Billboard File Format

 In order to provide the ID Passback file, Cuebiq needs to understand which billboards we will be monitoring.
-The boards MUST be provided in the format below in order to be accepted.
+The boards must be provided in the format below in order to be accepted.

-The format of the file should be .csv (comma separated file), including the following columns:
+The format of the file should be .csv (comma-separated file), including the following columns:

-• DISPLAY_ID – unique identifier of the billboard
+• DISPLAY_ID – unique identifier of the billboard.

-• LATITUDE, LONGITUDE – precise location of the billboard > decimal number
+• LATITUDE, LONGITUDE – precise location of the billboard > > decimal number.

-• START_DATE – start date of billboard for the campaign > yyyy-MM-dd
+• START_DATE – start date of billboard for the campaign > yyyy-MM-dd.

-• END_DATE - end date of billboard for the campaign > yyyy-MM-dd
+• END_DATE - end date of billboard for the campaign > yyyy-MM-dd.

-• TYPE - type of billboard > Static or Digital
+• TYPE - type of billboard > Static or Digital.

-Programmatic Postings Files
+Programmatic Postings File

 In addition to the campaign overview and static billboards file, Cuebiq also will need a postings file.
 The postings file allows us to create an impression log of the devices exposed to a programmatic campaign.

-• DISPLAY_ID – unique billboard identifier used in billboards.csv
+• DISPLAY_ID – unique billboard identifier used in billboards.csv.

-• DATE – date of the programmatic display > yyyy-MM-dd
+• DATE – date of the programmatic display > yyyy-MM-dd.

-• DURATION – duration of the programmatic display > scalar in seconds
+• DURATION – duration of the programmatic display > scalar in seconds.

-What will my ID Passback file look like?
+Q: What will my ID Passback file look like?

-What’s the level of frequency I can receive an ID Passback file?
+Q: What’s the level of frequency I can receive an ID Passback file?

-Ok!
-If I’m running a Digital OOH campaign and want to see IDs on a daily basis, what do I need to do?
+Q: If I’m running a Digital OOH campaign and want to see IDs on a daily basis, what do I need to do?

-Answer: In order to receive the files on a daily basis, we will need a daily postings file from you.
-For example, if you wanted to see the users who were exposed to the campaign on 12/4, we would need the postings file from you following a YYYYMMDD.csv convention by 12/5 at 2 PM EST named 20181205.csv.
+A: In order to receive the files on a daily basis, we will need a daily postings file from you.
+For example, if you wanted to see the users who were exposed to the campaign on 12/4, we would need the postings file from you following a YYYYMMDD.csv convention by 12/5 at 2 PM EST named 20221205.csv.
 After the postings file has been dropped in the S3 bucket by 2 PM EST, we will send your ID Passback file by EOD on 12/5.

-Can you send back cookies?
+Q: Can you send back cookies?

-Answer: No, we only send back device IDs directly.
+A: No, we only send back device IDs directly.
 If you were interested in a cookie-based audience, we could send the list of device IDs through to Liveramp and you could target these users as a custom audience.
 Additional fees will apply.

-Where will Cuebiq deliver the ID Passback file?
+Q: Where will Cuebiq deliver the ID Passback file?